 Fit is a determining factor in garment quality and it can make the difference whether customers get hooked on your products or not.

-⇾ Provide Measurements Tolerances to manufacturers or QA (Quality Assurance) professional through measurement tables in the style techpacks.
+⇾ Provide Measurements Tolerances to manufacturers or QA (Quality Assurance) professionals through measurement tables in the style tech packs.

-⇾ To make it easier for the QA inspector, add a “fit” column in you measurement tables to inspect samples.
+⇾ To make it easier for the QA inspector, add a “fit” column in your measurement tables to inspect samples.

 ⇾ If your QC team or inspector finds a significant discrepancy with tolerances, evidently the measurements will need to be adjusted.